 In March 2002 United Devices filed a lawsuit against me, claiming that I had stolen their trade secrets and demanding that I stop working on BOINC.
-A policeman came up to SSL and dropped a thick stack of papers on my desk.
+A policeman came up to Space Sciences Lab and dropped a thick stack of papers on my desk.
 This scared me for a few seconds, but when I looked at the list of supposed "trade secrets", I burst out laughing.
 Example: "an interface to shared memory that involves create, attach, detach, and destroy operations" [note: that's like claiming that tying your shoe is a trade secret].
 I contacted the UC lawyers, and they arranged a meeting with UD, at which I pointed out that the UD claims were bogus and in fact UD was using ideas developed at UCB for SETI@home.
 The lawsuit was quickly withdrawn.

 Academic software projects tend to adopt ponderous names, often taken from Greek mythology - Hydra, Medusa, and so on.
 I wanted a less imposing name - something light, catchy, and maybe - like "Unix" - a little risqué.
 I played around with various acronyms and settled on "BOINC" - Berkeley Open Infrastructure for Network Computing.
 I thought of this as the sound of a drop of water falling into a pool.
 Maybe I should have picked a less silly name, but I don't think it would have made much difference.

 I made the first BOINC logo in 5 minutes using Microsoft Word.
 I wanted it to resemble a comic-strip sound effect.